What Is a Ionizer Air Purifier?

 For these reasons, ionizers may be potentially dangerous for indoor use.
 Additionally, while these ionizer may remove particles like pollen, dust, and smoke from the indoor air, they do not remove volatile organic compounds (VOCs) or odors.
 They may address some particulate matter, however, they generally do not reduce chemical pollutants from toxic household cleaning products, building materials, or outdoor pollution that infiltrates indoor spaces.
 Additionally, some users have report allergy symptoms increase or respiratory distress after installing their unit.

 Also, keep in mind that when these devices generate ozone, they contribute to indoor air pollution that not only affect you, but your pets as well.
-They also raise environmental concerns because they contain electronic components that may require special handling as e-waste and most manufacturers does not offer recycling programs.
+They also raise environmental concerns because they contain electronic components that may require special handling as e-waste, and most manufacturers does not offer recycling programs.

 Just in case you are currently using a ionizer air purifiers that you are not yet ready to give up on, here are a few suggestions to minimize your risks: